mrpostiga/imame4all/Reloaded/trunk/android/res/raw/readme.txt

 -Effect overlay.
 Applies an image filter (scanlines, CRT) at the expense of performance.

--Navigation bar mode : Hide or dimm navigation bar on android >=  4.2.
-You can select immersive mode on android >= 4.4 also.
-Disable  if you have problems on full screen modes.

--Scale beyond boundaries.
-Enable it to scale beyond screen boundaries if a fixed scale mode is selected.

--Netplay port: Let you change port used on netplay.

--Netplay host delay frame: denotes the maximum number of frames MAME4droid will need to emulate at once to maintain synchonization due to actual network latency.

--Default MAME data: Restore MAME data to default values (cfg and nvram files).
-Use to fix problems with no input mappings or netplay problems (use on both peers)

--TV overscan.
-Enable it to apply a 10 pct safe area to correct overscan issues on some TV sets.

 -Touch controller visible: Hide/Show the touch controller.
 Disable if you want to use an external controller like a keyboard or Wiimote.

 -Smooth scaling: Turn on bitmap filtering at the expense of performance.

 -Fullscreen: Enable full screen on portrait.

--Beam 2x: Sets the width of the vectors to 2x.

--Antialias: Enables antialiased line rendering for vector games.

--Flicker: Simulates a vector "flicker" effect, similar to a vector monitor that needs adjustment.

--Video render Mode:

-    * SW: SW render, more accurate.
-Higher device compatibility.
-    * GL.
-Open GL ES 1.0 or upper.
-This should be your choice if it works fine for you.
-Faster rendering even with image filtering.

--Sound Engine.
-Set the audio Engine.
-AudioTrack for safety.
-OpenSL for performance and low latency on capable devices.

--Threaded Video render.
-Enable it to use a dedicate thread to do the video rendering (performance gain on double core devices).
-Disable if you have stuttering.

--Double buffer.
-Avoids flickering at the expenses of performance.

--Main thread priority.
-Set to default value unless you have problems.
-You need to restart.

--Sound Latency.
-Set the audio buffer.
-Set to high if you have sound glitches.
-Lower is better.

--Force OpenGL ES 1.0.
-Enable it to use the old OpenGL 1.0 render path.
-Select it if you have performance problems with 2.0 render path.

--Debug Mode.
-Enable debug mode.
-Only for developers.

 FAVORITES
 ---------------

-You can mark (or unmark) your ROMs in the MAME4iOS game selection window as favorites by pressing the X button (you can also delete the GAME physical files).
+You can mark (or unmark) your ROMs in the MAME4droid game selection window as favorites by pressing the X button (you can also delete the GAME physical files).
 A favorite ROM appears in green in the game list.
 The favorites are saved to the file: Favorites.ini.

 This file is compatible with the standard MAME Favorites.ini file format so you can copy this over from your PC version of MAME to the iOS version.